bump-sh/docs/src/_help/publish-documentation/documentation-access-management.md

 Members of an organization have access to all the documentation contained within that organization.

-Inviting a colleague or teammate to become a member of [your organization](/help/organizations/) can be done from the settings of that organization.
-Simply enter the email address of the person in question.
+Inviting a colleague or teammate to become a member of [your organization](/help/organizations/) can be done from the settings of that organization, by entering the email address in the dedicated form.

 ![](/images/help/org-add-member.png)